composewell/streaming-benchmarks/README.rst

    :depth: 1

-This package compares `streamly <https://github.com/composewell/streamly>`_, a blazing fast streaming library with native concurrency support, with popular streaming libraries e.g. vector, streaming, pipes and conduit.
-This package has been motivated by `streamly <https://github.com/composewell/streamly>`_, however, it is general purpose and compares more libraries and benchmarks than shown here.
+This package compares `streamly <https://github.com/composewell/streamly>`_, a blazing fast streaming library providing native high level, declarative and composable concurrency support, with popular streaming libraries e.g. vector, streaming, pipes and conduit.
+This package has been motivated by `streamly
+<https://github.com/composewell/streamly>`_, however, it is general purpose and
+compares more libraries and benchmarks than shown here.
 Please send an email or a pull request if the benchmarking code has a problem or is unfair to some library in any way.

 Benchmarks & Results
 --------------------

-A stream of one million consecutive numbers is generated using monadic unfold API ``unfoldrM``, these elements are then processed using a streaming combinator under test (e.g. ``map``), the total time to process all one million operations, and the maximum resident set size (rss) is measured and plotted for each library.
+A stream of one million consecutive numbers is generated using monadic unfold API ``unfoldrM``, these elements are then processed using a streaming combinator under test (e.g. ``map``).
+The total time to process all one million operations, and the maximum resident set size (rss) is measured and plotted for each library.
 The underlying monad for each stream is the IO Monad.
+All the libraries are compiled with GHC-8.4.3.

 Highlights
 ~~~~~~~~~~

 * ``streamly`` has the best overall performance in terms of time as well as
-  space. ``streamly`` and ``vector`` have almost the same performance except
+  space. ``streamly`` and ``vector`` have similar performance except
-  for the ``append`` operation where ``streamly`` is much better.
+  for the ``append`` operation where ``streamly`` is much better, and the
+  ``filter`` operation where vector is faster.
-* The append operation scales well only for ``streamly`` and ``conduit``.
-All
+* The ``append`` operation scales well only for ``streamly`` and ``conduit``.
-  other libraries show quadratic complexity on this operation.
+  All other libraries show quadratic complexity on this operation.
 * ``streaming`` performs slightly better than ``conduit`` when multiple
   operations are composed together even though in terms of individual
   operations it is slightly worse than ``conduit``.
 * ``conduit`` and ``pipes`` show unusually large space utilization for
-  ``take`` and ``drop`` operations (more than 100-150 MB vs 2 MB).
+  ``take`` and ``drop`` operations (more than 100-150 MiB vs 3 MiB).
+* ``drinkery`` shows very good performance too though not plotted here because
+  of a small issue in measurement and lack of space.
+* ``machines`` is roughly 2x slower than the slowest library here, and its
+  maximum resident set size is close to 100 MiB for all operations (touching
+  300 MiB for ``take``) compared to the 3MiB for all other libraries.
+I am not
+  sure if there is something wrong with the measurements or the benchmarking
+  code, majority of the code is common to all libraries, any improvements in
+  the machines benchmarking code are welcome.

 Key Operations
 ~~~~~~~~~~~~~~